Vanuatu Weather in August

 1. August is one of the busiest months for tourism in Vanuatu, so book accommodation and flights well in advance to secure your top choices.

-2. For snorkelling and diving, aim for the morning or low-to-mid-tide when the waters are calmer and visibility is at its best.
+2. For snorkelling and diving, aim for the morning when the waters are calmer and visibility is at its best.

 3. UV levels are very high, so apply high-factor, reef-safe sunscreen regularly and wear sun-protective clothing, hats, and sunglasses.

 4. With lower rainfall in August, hiking trails across the islands are usually in great condition.
-It’s an ideal time for treks to mountaintop viewpoints, waterfalls, and secluded beaches.
+It’s an ideal time for the Manbush Trail on Malekula or the Millennium Cave Tour on Santo.

 5. Even in the dry season, mosquitoes are still present, so pack plenty of insect repellent to stay comfortable while exploring.